 - Struggle – Threaten the target company over a hostile takeover but they offer to sell the acquired shares to the target company at a premium price which is much above the market value.
-The raider also makes a promise of not harassing the target company on repurchasing of the shares by the target company.
+The raider also makes a promise of not harassing the target company on repurchasing the shares by the target company.

-- Sale – The corporate raider sells their share at a higher price.
+- Sale – The corporate raider sells its share at a higher price.
 The target company utilizes the shareholder money to pay the premium price for buyback.
 The target company is left with a considerable amount of debt and its value is reduced whereas the raider makes a handsome profit.

 Examples of Greenmail